 - people with chronic medical conditions (such as asthma, diabetes, heart disease, or HIV)

-Is it Safe to be Immunized for Flu?
+Is it Safe to be Vaccinated for Flu?

 Yes.
-Flu immunization has been shown to reduce the risk of flu illness, having to go to the doctor, hospitalization and death.
+Flu vaccination has been shown to reduce the risk of flu illness, having to go to the doctor, hospitalization and death.

 - Flu vaccines are very safe and effective.